 wall.
 Refrain from heavy watering of flower beds and

-shrubbery next to the house.
+shrubbery next to the house, especially where automatic sprinklers have been installed.
 Observe the path of all

 surface drainage around the house during prolonged or